Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-06-05-first-time-photographs.md

 I'm happy with them (after all they are my first ever clicks). ☺️

-(*And now, I'm also aware of the basic jargons -- exposure, shutter-speed, aperture, ISO.
+(*And now, I'm also aware of the basic jargons -- exposure, shutter-speed, aperture, ISO.*)

-OH YES, THIS WAS A BIG DEAL FOR ME ALL THIS WHILE 😅️*)
+OH YES, THIS WAS A BIG DEAL FOR ME ALL THIS WHILE! 😅️

 ---